chantra/bpfcitools/docs/bpf-cross-compile.md

 # Cross-compiling BPF

+## Install depedencies

+This is assuming a modern Ubunt distro.
+What we will do here is to install the toolchain that is needed to cross-compile for the target architecture.

 > [!WARNING] don't go crazy in installed foreign arch packages, it may mess some of your system symlinks.
 Probably better off doing this in a container....

 ```